-The college will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of student or staff occurring on campus.
 An Emergency Notification will be issued as deemed necessary by the Chief of Public Safety or their designee, in consultation with other campus administrators.
-The alert will be issued by DPS or their designee through the Red Alert system utilizing voice, text and email paths, and may also be sent through the college e-mail system to students, faculty, and staff.
-Depending on the particular circumstances of the incident, DPS may also post the notice on the Public Safety website at http://www.dickinson.edu/info/20247/departm ent of_public_safety/1654/crime_information.
+The alert will be issued by DPS or their designee through the Red Alert system utilizing some or all of the following methods depending on the type of emergency: voice, text and email paths, and may also be sent through the college e-mail system to students, faculty, and staff; public address systems (where available), social media, local media, webpage and/or in person communication.
+If any these systems fail or the College deems it appropriate, in person communication may be used to communicate an emergency.

+Depending on the particular circumstances of the incident, DPS may also post the notice on the

+Public Safety website at Safety | Dickinson College.